 - Singapore is well-connected to 600 ports in over 120 countries.

-- Although Singapore does not produce any oil, it is the top bunkering (ship refuelling) ports in the world.
-In 2015, more than 45 million tonnes of bunkers were lifted in Singapore.
-This is enough to fill over 17,000 Olympic-sized pools.
+- Although Singapore does not produce any oil, it is the top bunkering (ship refuelling) port in the world.

-- The Singapore Registry of Ships (SRS) is among the top 10 largest registries in the world.
-Today, the SRS has over 4,500 vessels registered with it.
+- The Singapore Registry of Ships (SRS) is amongst the top 5 largest ship registries in the world.
+Today, the SRS has over 4,400 vessels registered with it.

 - Singapore has been a council member of the International Maritime Organization (IMO) since 1993.

 - In today's interconnected world of commerce, more than 80% of the world's trade is carried by sea.

 - Seaborne trade remains the most energy-efficient and environmentally-friendly mode of transporting cargo.
 Without it, half the world would starve and the other half would freeze.

 - Annually, more than 130,000 ships call at Singapore.